MenitaKoonani/Scala_Project_ML_Career_Service/data_cleaning/README.md

 ## Required files
-The scala application is expecting to find the json scrapped data in the data directory JSON expected:
+The scala application is expecting to find the json scraped data in the data directory JSON expected:
 ```json
 [